Child Birth Classes

 The schedule of classes is as follows:

-The cost for the class is $25.00 which will include a book, provided at the first class.
-The participants must register and pay for the classes before attending the first session.
-To register, please have participants contact our Nursing Administration office at 841-6285, as soon as possible.
+The cost for either class format is $25.00, which will include a book, provided at the first class, and refreshments during class.
+Participants must register at least two (2) weeks in advance of the class and pay for the class, or series of classes, on the first day of class.
+To register, please contact our Nursing Administration Office at 841-6285, upon receipt of this schedule.

 Fairchild Medical Centers’ Childbirth Class series of six (6) two (2) hour sessions are held on either Monday or Tuesday evenings at 6:00 p.m. in the Hospital Boardroom (which is located by the cafeteria).
 The course, which is taught in partnership with Obstetrical Nurses and Public Health Nurses, provides expectant mothers and their coaches information and skill building activities to prepare for childbirth and their first weeks at home with the new baby.